deniskimani/portfolio-react/src/components/work/projects/timepicker/index.md

   - Bootstrap
 ---

-I created this timepicker to provide myself nd other developers with a package that at the time was not available.
+I created this timepicker to provide myself and other developers with a bootstrap timepicker input package that at the time was not available.
 It is a 12-hour clock system timepicker developed for Vue dvelopers.